mmdsharifi/personal-goals/README.md

 # help me
-if you wana make me h:smile:ppy you can help me by forking this repo and sending your pull requests OR [open a new issue](https://github.com/mmdsharifi/personal-goals/issues/new).
+if you wana make me happy you can help me by forking this repo and sending your pull requests OR [open a new issue](https://github.com/mmdsharifi/personal-goals/issues/new).